Finance and funding

 British Business Bank

-British Business Bank are a government-owned business development bank dedicated to making finance markets work better for smaller businesses.
-Whether you’re looking for finance to start a business, grow to the next level, or stay ahead of the competition, they delivering greater volume and choice of finance.
+British Business Bank is a government-owned business development bank dedicated to making finance markets work better for smaller businesses.
+Whether you’re looking for finance to start a business, grow to the next level, or stay ahead of the competition, they deliver greater volume and choice of finance.

 Funding Circle